Hurricane Connie: Aftermath

 Flooding caused by Connie generally did not attract much media attention; however, the floods were important in setting the conditions for later significant flooding across the Northeastern United States.
 Just five days after Connie struck North Carolina, Hurricane Diane affected the same area, but instead of continuing to the northwest it turned to the northeast.
 Diane produced further rainfall in already wet areas from Connie.
 Damage from Diane totaled at least $700 million, and six states were declared federal disaster areas from the combined hurricanes' impact; this allowed federal assistance for the affected areas.
 Immediately after the storm, the U.S. Small Business Administration authorized low-interest loans for homes and businesses affected by Connie.

 The loss of the Levin J. Marvel during the hurricane prompted the United States Congress to pass a law in 1956, which allowed the Coast Guard to inspect all vessels with more than six passengers; the previous law only allowed inspections for boats of more than 700 tons, much higher than the 183 tons that the Marvel displaced.
 The inexperienced captain was charged with negligence and manslaughter and stood trial before the United States District Court for the District of Maryland in Baltimore.
 Those charges carried a prison term of 11 years.
 Judge Robert Dorsey Watkins, however, acquitted him of the manslaughter charge, instead sentencing him to one-year probation for negligence.

-Due to its destructive impact, the name Connie was retired from the Atlantic hurricane naming list.
+Due to its destructive impact and high death toll, the name Connie was retired from the Atlantic hurricane naming list by the U.S. Weather Bureau after the 1955 season.
+It was one of four names retired from that year.